monsoonmaelstrom/book2/book2.md

 ### 31 - Burning Down the House ^^2000 words^^

 I’m too far away.
 I’ll never make it to the flat in time.
 I stop running and focus all my attention on the eagle above the city as the others catch up.
 It’s only a few minutes before I see the building.
 Shit.
 They’re already there.
 It was all a diversion.
-I should have seen it.
+I *should* have seen it.

 “Davy, I need rain!
 As much rain as fast as you can, everywhere!
 Have Giorgi help if you need it!”

 The situation is far from ideal.
-I’m a couple of miles away from the flat, and fire is difficult to control under ideal circumstances—circumstances which would at least place me within a couple of blocks of the building where I would be able to control this better, where I would be able to contain the spread of what I’m about to do.
+I’m a couple of miles away from the flat, and fire can be difficult to control under the best of circumstances—circumstances which would at least place me within a couple of blocks of the building where I would be able to control this better, where I would be able to contain the spread of what I’m about to do.
 But it doesn’t matter because there’s not a better option I can see.

 Someone’s people are in the building, and it doesn’t matter if it’s my mother’s people or Iverson’s.
 If they have Alex, they have a key.
-And if getting the key was worth grabbing Alex, Peter, and Liam to do it, whatever is in there that they want, they can’t have it.
+And if getting the key was worth grabbing Alex, Peter, and Liam to do it, whatever is in there that they want, I’ve already decided they can’t have it.
 They just can’t.

-While it doesn’t take *that* much energy to set a dry piece of wood alight, it *does* take a fair amount of energy to set every inch of a building ablaze at exactly the same moment in a conflagration so hot that it instantly turns the wood to ash.
+While it doesn’t take *that* much energy to set a dry piece of wood alight, it *does* take a fair amount of energy to set every inch of a building ablaze at exactly the same moment in a conflagration so hot that it almost instantly turns the wood to ash.
 On top of that, I need *rain*, not snow, meaning I can’t take the energy from the heat in our current surroundings because Davy’s going to need it.

+(( you need to make sure previous descriptions of the building align with it being wooden ))

 Two out of the three deer managed to survive the winter, so I pull on the connections I have with them hard.
 A lot harder than is ideal, but letting whoever is in the flat have whatever they’re looking for would be a lot less ideal.
 I can’t explain why I’m so sure, I just am, so consequences be damned.
 I do it anyway.

-As soon as I start pulling power from the deer, I’m directing it as best I can from this distance at the Ginnelstreet flat, using what I can see via the eyes of a fucking bird to do it.
+As soon as I start pulling power from the deer, I’m directing it, as best I can from this distance, at the Ginnelstreet flat, using what I can see via the eyes of a fucking bird to do it.
 This is so far from ideal.
 It’s like trying to perform surgery with a broadsword.

-Flames immediately engulf the building, but I keep feeding power into them because the structure hasn’t completely disintegrated into a pile of ash, which is the result I’m looking for.
-Because I have no idea what they’re trying to find, nothing can remain.
-Not the building, not any of the people in it—who according to Davy, should all be working for whoever took Liam and Alex—not the furniture.
+Flames immediately engulf the building, but I keep feeding power into the fire because the structure hasn’t completely disintegrated into a pile of ash, which is the result I’m looking for.
+Since I have no idea what they’re trying to find, nothing can remain.
+Not the building, not any of the people in it—who according to Davy, *should* all be working for whoever took Liam and Alex—not the furniture.
 Everything needs to go.

-I’m fighting with the fire to keep it burning hot enough while also stopping it from spreading to easier, more flammable targets as the fire consumes more and more of the building.
-It feels like the amount of heat I’m radiating isn’t far off of what’s coming off of the building, but it doesn’t matter.
-If I don’t keep it under control, that whole twisted section of the city will go up.
-It’s almost all old wooden structures built a handful of feet away from each other at most.
+I’m fighting with the fire to keep it burning hot enough while also stopping it from spreading to easier, more flammable structures nearby as the fire consumes more and more of the building.
+It feels like the amount of heat radiating off of my body isn’t tremendously different from what’s coming off of the building, but it doesn’t matter.
+If I don’t keep the fire under control, that whole twisted section of the city will go up in flames.
+It’s almost all old wooden structures built a handful of feet away from each other.

 The building is still burning.
-I’m not sure exactly how long it’s been, but has to have been more than twenty minutes at this point.
+I’m not sure exactly how long it’s been, but I fee like it has to have been more than twenty minutes at this point.
 I haven’t seen anyone make it out of the building alive.
-Most of it has been reduced to ash, but there are still recognizable sections of the building that need to burn more.
+Most of it has been reduced to ash, but there are still recognizable sections of the building that need to keep burning.
 I want ash with a consistency like dry snow.
-By the end, I want the only evidence that a building ever existed there to be the gap where it once stood.
-So I continue to poor energy into it.
+By the time the fire is out, I want the only evidence that a building ever existed there to be the gap where it once stood.
+So I continue to pour energy into it.

 Finally, I feel raindrops hit my skin.

-“She’s sizzling,” I hear someone say but it doesn’t matter.
+“She’s sizzling,” I hear someone say, but it doesn’t matter.

 The frequency with which the raindrops are hitting my skin increases, and as it does, I throw the floodgates open.
 Within minutes the building is completely gone, and now I’m only fighting to keep the fire from spreading to the surrounding buildings.
 Putting out a fire this size is no small feat.